The Best $1,000 High-End Home Theater PC Build – February 2023

 While you don't need 550W for this build, this one offers the full range of premium features that you can actually take advantage of in an HTPC, and sells for an amazing price!

 CPU Cooler –

-Scythe Big Shuriken 3$45The excellent low-profile cooler will fit easily in this system while providing a huge upgrade in terms of noise and temperatures versus most other low-profile coolers.
+Scythe Big Shuriken 3 Rev. B$50The excellent low-profile cooler will fit easily in this system while providing a huge upgrade in terms of noise and temperatures versus most other low-profile coolers.
 It’s also one of the very few high-performance low-profile coolers that can be mounted so it does not obstruct the RAM slots.
 The Rev. B version of this cooler uses the enhanced Kaze Flex II fan, spinning at up to 1800RPM, plus a socket 1700 bracket in the box for Intel systems.